 Where:

-CAR = Transmission Customer’s gross accounts receivable, including WTSC in the Billing Period in which the payment obligation that resulted in the loss occurred.
+CAR = Transmission Customer’s gross accounts receivable, including WTSC in the month in which the payment obligation that resulted in the loss occurred and the two previous months.

-CAP = Absolute value of Transmission Customer’s gross accounts payable, including WTSC, in the Billing Period in which the payment obligation that resulted in the loss occurred.
+CAP = Absolute value of Transmission Customer’s gross accounts payable, including WTSC, in the month in which the payment obligation that resulted in the loss occurred and the two previous months.

-NYAR = ISO’s gross accounts receivable plus the Transmission Owners’ accounts receivable from WTSC, in the Billing Period in which the payment obligation that resulted in the loss occurred.
+NYAR = ISO’s gross accounts receivable plus the Transmission Owners’ accounts receivable from WTSC, in the month in which the payment obligation that resulted in the loss occurred and the two previous months.

-NYAP = Absolute value of ISO’s gross accounts payable plus the absolute value of the Transmission Owners’ accounts payable from WTSC, in the Billing Period in which the payment obligation that resulted in the loss occurred.
+NYAP = Absolute value of ISO’s gross accounts payable plus the absolute value of the Transmission Owners’ accounts payable from WTSC, in the month in which the payment obligation that resulted in the loss occurred and the two previous months.

 Notwithstanding any recovery of unpaid WTSC in accordance with this Attachment U through a Schedule 1 charge, a Transmission Owner shall be required to pursue reasonable debt collection efforts and remit to the ISO any such WTSC ultimately collected.